 GDF Suez takes over Britain's International Power

-French utility group GDF Suez will take a 70-percent stake in British competitor International Power, the groups said Tuesday, creating what they called the world's top independent power company.
+French utility group GDF Suez will take over its British competitor International Power, the groups said Tuesday, creating what they called the world's top independent power company.

 GDF Suez will pay a dividend of 92 pence per share to International Power stakeholders for a total price of 1.4 billion pounds (1.68 billion euros, 2.2 billion dollars), the two groups said in a joint statement.

-The announcement came as GDF Suez reported its first-half results of a net profit of 3.6 billion euros, up 9.3 percent on a year earlier, due mainly to a particularly cold winter, the company said in a statement.
+The announcement came as GDF Suez reported its first-half results: a net profit of 3.6 billion euros, up 9.3 percent on a year earlier, due mainly to a particularly cold winter, the company said in a statement.

-The deal "creates the leading global energy player in IPP with strong market positions in Latin America, North America, UK-Europe, the Middle East, Asia, and Australia," GDF Suez's chief executive Gerard Mestrallet said.
+The deal "creates the leading global energy player in IPP (independent power production) with strong market positions in Latin America, North America, UK-Europe, the Middle East, Asia, and Australia," GDF Suez's chief executive Gerard Mestrallet said in the statement.

 © 2010 AFP